Is there a cure for acne?

 Honey has been suggested by some skincare forums as a replacement for more traditional acne treatments, and some influencers rave about the difference it has made to their skin.

 As it stands, we won’t advise you to slather your skin in honey.
-Especially for more severe cases of acne, and acne caused by hormones, the bacteria-killing abilities of honey may not be enough to make a real difference.
+Especially for more severe acne and hormonal acne, the bacteria-killing abilities of honey may not be enough to make a real difference.

-Replace it with: retinoids, which are one of the most powerful anti-acne treatments available.
-Oral antibiotics may also be prescribed by a doctor to help treat severe acne.
+Try retinoids, which are one of the most powerful ingredients for acne-prone skin.
+Antibacterials may also be recommended by a health practitioner to help treat severe acne.

 Treat acne, online